adonisjs/v5-docs/content/guides/database/introduction.md

 ```

 ## Usage
 The easiest way to make SQL queries is to use the Database query builder.
-It allows you construct simple and complex SQL queries using JavaScript methods.
+It allows you to construct simple and complex SQL queries using JavaScript methods.

 In the following example, we select all the posts from the `posts` table.